Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger ttt_deputy_min_players                      0       // The minimum number of players required to spawn the deputy ttt_mercenary_min_players                   0       // The minimum number of players required to spawn the mercenary ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_old_man_min_players                     0       // The minimum number of players required to spawn the old man
+ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger ttt_deputy_min_players                      0       // The minimum number of players required to spawn the deputy ttt_mercenary_min_players                   0       // The minimum number of players required to spawn the mercenary ttt_veteran_min_players                     0       // The minimum number of players required to spawn the veteran ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_bodysnatcher_min_players                0       // The minimum number of players required to spawn the bodysnatcher ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_old_man_min_players                     0       // The minimum number of players required to spawn the old man